-2.02.4 RETURN OF BID DEPOSIT
+2.02.4 RETURN OF PROPOSAL DEPOSIT

-When Proposals have been examined and corrected as necessary, proposal bonds and deposits accompanying Proposals ineligible for further consideration will be returned.
-All other Proposal bonds and deposits will be held until the Contract is awarded and fully executed, after which the Proposal bonds and deposits, except those subject to forfeiture, will be returned.
+When Proposals have been examined and corrected as necessary, Proposal Deposits accompanying Proposals ineligible for further consideration will be returned.
+All other Proposal Deposits will be held until the Contract is awarded and fully executed, after which the Proposal Deposits, except those subject to forfeiture, will be returned.